Anmol7860-bit/Data-Analytics-with-POSTGRE-SQL/README.md

 ✅ CASE Statements for segmentation
 ✅ Joins (Fact + Dimension tables)

-These techniques are widely used in real-world analytics projects to extract insights from structured data .
+These techniques are widely used in real-world analytics projects to extract insights from structured data

-📁 Project Structure
 📦 Data-Analytics-with-POSTGRE-SQL
  ┣ 📜 SQL Scripts
  ┃ ┣ customer_report.sql